-In this context, over the last four years IIEP has been conducting a research programme on the use of open data, and in particular school report cards (SRCs), to encourage transparency and accountability in schools.
-IIEP has been examining various models and the conditions in which SRCs have succeeded in involving stakeholders and motivating them to make changes, and positively impact the level of transparency and accountability in education systems.
+In this context, over the last four years IIEP has been conducting a research programme on the use of open data, and in particular school report cards (SRCs), to encourage transparency and accountability in schools.More specifically, the Institute has been examining various SRC models and the conditions under which such initiatives have succeeded in involving stakeholders and motivating them to make changes and positively impact the level of transparency and accountability within their education system.

 An in-depth review of 14 school report card initiatives from around the world was published by IIEP in 2016.
 This study used a comparative approach to examine the impact of factors such as information dissemination methods, formal or participatory approaches, reward or punishment mechanisms, and the incorporation of anti-corruption elements can lead to increased accountability and transparency.

 In late 2016 IIEP conducted a study tour to Australia, and invited decision-makers and high-level education officials from seven countries in the Asia Pacific to examine what the My School open data initiative teaches us about improving transparency and accountability through public access to school data

 Six case studies on Asia and the Pacific